sandboxorg/Seq.Client.Oracle/README.md

 # Seq.Client.Oracle

-Oracle PL/SQL package which sends log entries to a [Seq](https://getseq.net/) instance via its REST APIs.
+Oracle PL/SQL package which sends log events to a [Seq](https://getseq.net/) instance via its REST APIs.

+This is an unofficial client made by [Finsa S.p.A.](https://www.finsa.it).

 ## 1. Setup as DBA